fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

-If you need an attribute-based filter instead (or in addition) of a spatial one like shown in the examples above, you can build an :obj:`QgsExpression` object and pass it to the :obj:`QgsFeatureRequest` constructor.
+If you need an attribute-based filter instead (or in addition) of a spatial one like shown in the examples above, you can build an `QgsExpression <https://qgis.org/pyqgis/3.0/core/Expression/QgsExpression.html>`_ object and pass it to the `QgsFeatureRequest <https://qgis.org/pyqgis/3.0/core/Feature/QgsFeatureRequest.html>`_ constructor.
 Here's an example:

 .. code-block:: python